 Swiss steak is a method of preparing steak.
 Usually the steak is the cheaper cuts of beef, often round or sirloin.
-The steak is pounded with a meat tenderizer to create a tender, cut with your fork, piece of meat.
-It is possible to use cube steak/minute steak in this recipe.
-Cube steak is a cut of beef that has been tenderized with an electric tenderizer.
+Pound the steak with a meat tenderizer to create a tender, cut with your fork, piece of meat.
+It is also possible to use cube steak/minute steak in this recipe, which is a cut of beef that has been tenderized with an electric tenderizer.
 They are available at many grocery stores and are perfect for swiss steak.

 If you are not using cube steak or minute steak, pound the meat with a meat tenderizer and dredge in the seasoned flour.
 Cook in the oil for just a few minutes per side.

 Create stewing mix by frying the onions, peppers and celery until tender.
 Add the tomatoes and bring to a boil.
 Cover the meat with the stewing mixture in a casserole dish or roasting pan.